Last Updated on February 28, 2023 by andrewshih

 PMP Application Examples

-Here are two examples of PMP Application project descriptions.
+Here are two PMP experience examples graciously provided by PMP aspirants whose application was approved by PMI.
 The samples are only meant to provide guidance, and you should not copy word for word from the samples.

 It may look a bit overwhelming writing such a long project description for each of your PMP application experiences.
 Don’t worry, it’s not as hard as it seems, and you will be writing like a pro shortly.